DoroMartoski/SFAdvancedAdmin/Security and Debugging.md

 * Restrict IP addresses
 * Data encryption

-### Field Tracking
+## Auditing:
+* **Field Tracking**
-* Up to 20 fields can be tracked.
+1. Up to 20 fields can be tracked.
-* Field history related list can be added to the layout of an object that has the field history enabled.
+2. Field history related list can be added to the layout of an object that has the field history enabled.
-* On long text field only the user and date information are tracked but on other fields the previous value and new values are also tracked along with the user who made the change and the date/time.
+3. On long text field only the user and date information are tracked but on other fields the previous value and new values are also tracked along with the user who made the change and the date/time.

-*
+* **Login History**
+* **Setup audit trail logs when modifications are made to your org's configuration**

 ### Debugging
 * Use debug logs to track events that occur in your SF org.